-Inveterate meddling #103: dedicated mains spurs
+Inveterate meddling #103: dedicated mains radial circuits

 the parts

-• Cable of 6mm2 is about optimal for a dedicated spur.
+• Cable of 6mm2 is about optimal for a dedicated radial circuit.
 This carries a current rating of 30Amps when enclosed.
 Some people report 10mm2 (45A rating) is worth using , but it's much more difficult to work with, and fitting it into the socket receptacles can be nigh impossible.
 Whether you install twin-and-earth (Romex), or three separate cables is up to you/your electrician and the route to be installed; separate cables are easier to pull round bends.

 • Sockets: In the UK MK "Logic+" are good, as are the old-fashioned three round-pin 15A sockets.
 The Logic+ type have copper bus bar for the earth connection and are available switched and unswitched.